MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 ### Executing a Command

-Each command is then executed in order.
-First, let's look a the rules around arguments, which are shared by all commands.
+After loading the input array, commands are executed in order.
+First, let's look at the rules around arguments, which are shared by all commands.

 #### Arguments